 Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

-Progesterone can cause dizziness by lowering blood pressure and affecting the nervous system’s balance regulation.
+Progesterone can cause dizziness by lowering blood pressure, increasing drowsiness, and affecting nervous system signals involved in steadiness.

 Understanding Progesterone’s Role in the Body